 If you have low filter pressure, can’t hear the motor pump, or hear strange noises coming from your pump, you most likely have a clogged pool pump impeller.
 You can also check to see if the water in the pump is swirling or moving slowly.

 You can also look into the pump basket and see if it’s filling with water normally.
-A dirty pool pump impeller will restrict water flow both in the basket and in the pool, so you’ll be able to tell the difference.
+A dirty pool pump impeller will restrict water flow both in the basket and in the pool, so you can tell the difference.

 The impeller is near the motor basket pump, which should keep debris from clogging the impeller, but it doesn’t always work that way.
 Small particles can slip through the motor basket pump and accumulate to clog the impeller over time.

-This means you need to be aware of anything like pine needles, seeds, sand, grass clippings, and pool plaster particles.
+This means you must be aware of anything like pine needles, seeds, sand, grass clippings, and pool plaster particles.
 These items can enter the impeller and restrict its movement, affecting the pool’s water flow.

 How Often Should You Clean a Pool Pump Impeller